 MA Archaeology and Anthropology (Trinity, University of Cambridge); MA Research Methods in Archaeology (UCL); PhD Archaeology (Trinity, University of Cambridge)

 Trevelyan Research Fellow, Selwyn College, University of Cambridge (2015-present)

 Trevelyan Research Fellow, Selwyn College, University of Cambridge

 Selwyn College, University of Cambridge

-Go on excavation to spectacular places with great teams, pour chemicals on soil, burn elephant poo, wear a lab coat.
+Favourite thing to do in my job Go on excavation to spectacular places with great teams, pour chemicals on soil, burn elephant poo, wear a lab coat.